 Column 3 of Table 2 presents an alternative placebo test that excludes all mechanical effects related to test score dynamics or VA measurement by removing test scores entirely from the dependent variable.
-Here, I form a predicted score for each student, $X{it}\hat{\beta}$, using the same methods as in Column 2 but using only the demographic variables - the students' age and indicators for gender, ethnicity, free lunch, special education, limited English, grade repetition, and for missing values for each of these, along with class and school-year means - in X{it} .
+Here, I form a predicted score for each student, $X{it}\hat{\beta}$ , using the same methods as in Column 2 but using only the demographic variables - the students' age and indicators for gender, ethnicity, free lunch, special education, limited English, grade repetition, and for missing values for each of these, along with class and school-year means - in $X{it}$ .
 None of these would be affected by prior teachers' effectiveness or by school-level shocks.
-But I find that the change in mean predicted VA is significantly associated with the change in the mean predicted score based on these demographic characteristics alone.23 This conclusively establishes that the placebo result cannot be attributed to the mechanical explanations proposed by CFR (2015a).
-24
+But I find that the change in mean predicted VA is significantly associated with the change in the mean predicted score based on these demographic characteristics alone.
+21 This conclusively establishes that the placebo result cannot be attributed to the mechanical explanations proposed by CFR (2015a).
+Appendix B presents additional specifications that address the mechanical channels directly.
+While there is some evidence that "teacher followers" contribute to the effect, the results are generally quite stable, and the placebo test null hypothesis is always rejected.

 So what does drive the placebo effect?
 The data point to a third mechanical explanation as an important factor.
 Recall that CFR-I's explanatory variable is constructed from predicted VA scores of teachers in t-1 and t, based on the residual scores of the teachers' students in years other than t-1 and t.
 If a teacher is observed in only t-1 or t, there is no other information on which to base the prediction.
-CFR-I drop the teacher from the average Q{sgmt} and drop the teacher's students from the average \bar{A}{sgmt} .
+CFR-I drop the teacher from the average $Q{sgmt}$ and drop the teacher's students from the average $\bar{A}{sgmt}$ .